Rules, Expectations, and Procedures:

 Late Work: You will receive 50% credit for any assignment turned in one day late (24 hours past the due date).
 If you are completing a digital assignment for late (half) credit, you must leave a private comment on Google Classroom that says “turning in late for half credit.”

-Class Calendar: You MUST look at my classroom calendar (shared on my webpage as well as Google Classroom) to see what was done in class while you were home/absent.
-The calendar is what I will refer you to because it shows the complete agenda for day(s) that were missed.
+Class Calendar: You MUST check my classroom calendar (shared on my webpage and Google Classroom) to see what was covered in class while you were home/absent.
+I will refer you to the calendar, which shows the complete agenda for the day(s) you missed.

 Communication: It is very important that students check their email regularly.
-I am also checking my email regularly and will respond to parents and students typically within at least a 24-hour period, if not the same day.
-As high schoolers, students are encouraged to advocate for themselves and initiate conversations with me face-to-face as much as possible.
-At times, it may be most appropriate to send an email requesting a time to meet one-on-one in order to receive additional help or guidance.
+I also check my email regularly and will typically respond to parents and students within 24 hours, if not the same day.
+As high schoolers, students are encouraged to advocate for themselves and to initiate face-to-face conversations with me as much as possible.
+At times, it may be most appropriate to email to request a time to meet one-on-one to receive additional help or guidance.